iamNihar07/DistanceVectorRouting/README.md

 > java lab2 <br>
 > Pick the file using file chooser, type 1 or 2 to select the node, and view the results in GUI

-#### Submitted for Lab 2 assignment, CSE 4344 coursework at the University of Texas at Arlington.
+#### Submitted for Lab 2 assignment, CSE 4344 - Computer Network Organization coursework at the University of Texas at Arlington.
 Read "Lab 2 task.pdf" for more details